 50th Reunion—May 14-17, 2020

-Our 50th Reunion is coming up quickly!
+Our 50th Reunion is a few months away!
 How is that possible?!
 Mark the dates on your calendar now—Thursday, May 14 to Sunday, May 17—and plan to make the trip back to Northampton to celebrate this milestone.
 The festivities start Thursday for this special reunion, so plan accordingly!

 Class Fundraising Update